 ![]() Image by Justin Hobson (Justin1569 at English Wikipedia), via Wikimedia Commons.
 Licensed CC BY-SA 3.0 |

 The.
-TornadoesTornado Tornado Violently rotating column of air For the current tornado season, see Tornadoes of 2026.
-This article is about the weather phenomenon.
-For other uses, see Tornado (disambiguation).
-A tornado, also known as a twister, is a rapidly rotating column of air that extends vertically from the surface of the Earth to the base of a cumulonimbus or cumulus cloud.[1]
+TornadoesTornado Tornado Violently rotating column of air A tornado, also known as a twister, is a rapidly rotating column of air that extends vertically from the surface of the Earth to the base of a cumulonimbus or cumulus cloud.[1]
 Tornadoes are often (but not always) visible in the form of a condensation funnel originating from the cloud base, with a cloud of rotating debris and dust close to the ground.
-Most tornadoes have wind speeds less than 180 kilometers per hour (110 miles per hour), are about 80 meters (250 feet) across, and travel several kilometers (a few… (Source: Wikipedia)
+Most tornadoes have wind speeds less than 180 kilometers per hour (110 miles per hour), are about 80 meters (250 feet) across, and travel several kilometers (a few miles) before dissipating.
+The most extreme tornadoes can attain wind speeds of more than 480 kilometers per hour (300 mph), can be… (Source: Wikipedia)

 |